lqueryvg/sftp-lambda/README.md

   - Serverless is recommended.
 - Configuration of SFTP details & file / bucket paths is via Lambda environment variables
-- Implement multiple "flows" (e.g. different target directories, buckets, or FTP servers with their own connection information) by deploying multiple instances of the lambdas with relevant variables.
+- Implement multiple "flows" (e.g. different target directories, buckets, or FTP servers with their own connection information) by deploying multiple instances of the Lambdas with relevant variables.
 - Each push "flow" will need it's own SQS queue.
 - It is recommended that the `push` & `pushRetry` lambdas for each flow are configured with parallelism of `1`.
 This will be slower when writing multiple objects to a bucket